 Some departments accept the Miller Analogies Test (MAT) for master’s degree applications.

-Applicants to the Master of Business Administration, the Master of Management Information Systems, and Master of Accounting programs are required to take the Graduate Management Admission Test (GMAT).
+Applicants to the Master of Business Administration and the Master of Management Information Systems are required to take the Graduate Management Admission Test (GMAT).

 Applicants should request their test report be sent directly to the School of Graduate Studies by the testing agency.

 - GRE: Send scores using the institution code 4857.

 - MAT: Send scores using the institution code 2273.

 To prevent delays in test score processing, applicants should ensure the personal information on their test scores (i.e., first name, last name, email address, and physical address) match what’s listed on their USU application.